 Dominate Mind – A great skill to add to this Build because you will constantly be stripping Magic Armour.
 Requires 2 points into Summoning to use, but you can probably get that with gear without sacrificing too much damage (or any).

 I don’t recommend Elemental Ranger for this Build because it doesn’t work with Elemental Arrows, and when you are dealing physical damage, adding some other damage type isn’t particularly helpful.
-I also don’t recommend Guerilla for this Build because it only works with basic attacks and not Elemental Arrows or Huntsman Skills, making it much better for a Sniper sort of Build (which I will cover in another Guide) than a Magick Archer.
+I also don’t recommend Guerilla for this Build because it only works with basic attacks and not Elemental Arrows or Huntsman Skills, making it much better for a Assassin sort of Build (which I will cover in another Guide) than a Magick Archer.

 Venom Coating adds a decent amount of Poison to your Bow attacks for 1 AP, but again suffers from the same issues that Elemental Ranger does.
 It does not work with Elemental Arrows and when you’re dealing physical damage, adding Poison isn’t particularly helpful.
 The same goes for Firebrand, except it does even less damage and cost 3 points into Pyrokinetic to be able to use.